deepbas/DEEPAK-website/content/courses/stat220/Week1.md

 ### Before next class

 Students are expected to open a GitHub account, verify it, and connect RStudio with that account using personal access token (PAT) credential methods.
 Once this step is finished, students should clone a git repository on their local machines using git version control methods, modify the files, save, commit, and push the changes to the remote repository associated with their GitHub username.
+Here is one useful video about Git and Github, [Introduction to Git and Github](https://www.youtube.com/watch?v=BCQHnlnPusY).

-Also, please read through all the course set-up modules and test your R-Skills by doing the test-assignment named hw0-username accessible here, [Stat 220 Organization GitHub page](https://github.com/stat220/).
+Also, please read through all the course set-up modules and test your R skills by doing the test-assignment named hw0-username accessible here, [Stat 220 Organization GitHub page](https://github.com/stat220/).
 If you could comfortably do the R component of this test assignment, then you are in pretty good shape.
-If not then, you need to spend more time practicing R. If you can successfully push your modifications, then you should be set up for this course, technically.
+If not then, you need to spend more time practicing R. In addition, if you can successfully push your modifications, then you should be set up for this course, technically.

 ## Friday, 01/07